Pyroclastic rocks form when

 They form in the air,

-when volcanic ash, debris and
+when volcanic ash,

 other volcanic material is thrown into

 They can also consist of pieces of other rocks, glass and

 mineral crystals, or be a mixture of them all.

 Tuff by Ian Geoffrey Stimpson via Flickr.com

 The fragments have first solidified, and then, later cemented or packed